Claudia200113/Mentorship/README.md

 That is right!
 The player can decide whether to run on the floor or the ceiling so they can try dodging enemies, obstacles, collecting gems and running as far as possible.

 ## Development
 The game was developed inside Unity by me, Claudia Rodriguez.
 It was programmed using C# and JetBrains Raiders.
 All art assets are from third parties and are free to use.
-While the game is a WIP, the core mechanics can be tested inside the game.
-The user can load the scene called "Endless Runner" and test the game.

 Controls:
   - Movement : *AD or Left / Right arrows*